Increasingly many of our licensed library resources are available via mobile devices - this link will tell you what is available and on what platform.

 Additional Subject Guides that may be helpful are:

 You are likely to probably depend on the Langson Library (LL) for resources in business/management, social & behavioral sciences, arts, letters & literature, Government Information and to a lesser extent on the Science Library (SL) for most of your needs in the life sciences, physical sciences, information sciences, engineering & technology, clinical and health sciences, however you may on occasion have to use the and perhaps the Grunigen Medical Library (GML) for clinical and other medical resources, but you can request that those materials either be scanned (journal articles) or sent to the Main Campus for your pickup.
-There is also the Gateway Study Center for all-night studying.
+There is also the Gateway Study Center for extended hours studying.
 Consult Library Hours before visiting.